aperiosoftware/aas-timeseries/docs/index.rst

 Documentation
 =============

-This is the documentation for aas-time-series.
+This is the documentation for aas-timeseries.